bartkobe/trading-journal/docs/USER_GUIDE.md

 - **Exit Value**: Exit price × quantity
 - **Holding Period**: Duration of the trade (hours and days)
 - **Actual Risk/Reward**: Calculated from actual outcome

+**For Open Trades**:
+- **Entry Value**: Entry price × quantity
+- P&L, Exit Value, and Holding Period are not calculated until the trade is closed
+- These fields will show "—" or "N/A" until exit information is added

 ---